imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 **The Force around me**

 The concept of <a href="https://starwars.fandom.com/wiki/The_Force">Force</a> is fascinating.
 An energy field that connects everything in the universe.
 That's pretty novel.
 To those who haven't seen the Star Wars franchise, Force is something with which a <a href="https://starwars.fandom.com/wiki/Force-sensitive/Legends">Force-sensitive human</a> can learn to sense and manipulate the Force.
 It is an unusual way to portray a superhero (ahem ahem !!
 Marvel & DC).
 One has to learn the way of force, to become a Jedi.
 We can witness this in _The Empire Strikes Back_, regarded as the greatest film in the Star Wars saga.
-When Luke goes to Dagobah, Yoda, highly revered guru, teaches him the ways of the force.
+When Luke goes to Dagobah, Yoda - a highly revered guru, teaches him the ways of the force.

 {% include image.html url="/assets/post_images/2020-07-25-star-wars-saga/yoda.png" description="Yoda" %}